Symphony No. 32 (Michael Haydn)

 The first movement, in 3/8, begins softly with a somewhat dancelike theme.

 At measure 20, a new theme is introduced forte with a more pronounced dance character.
 After the establishment of A major, the second subject group begins at measure 41:

-leading to a much more lyrical theme at measure 55.
+This leads to a much more lyrical theme at measure 55.
 After a typical unison scale run, the exposition concludes with A major firmly established as the tonic.
 The development is concerned almost exclusively with Example 2.
 A general pause precedes the recapitulation, which besides reorienting the second subject group to D major, also mixes the subjects of the groups together, with special emphasis on Example 2.
 Haydn indicated the development, recapitulation and coda are to be repeated as a unit, but that repeat is normally ignored in modern performance.

 For the slow movement, the second oboist switches to flute.